Shark

-Sharks range in size from the small dwarf lanternshark (Etmopterus perryi), a deep sea species that is only 17 cm in length, to the whale shark (Rhincodon typus), the largest fish in the world, which reaches approximately 12 m in length.
+Sharks range in size from the small dwarf lanternshark (Etmopterus perryi), a deep sea species that is only 17 cm in length, to the whale shark (Rhincodon typus), the largest fish in the world, which reaches approximately 12 m to 18.8 m in length.
 They are found in all seas and are common to depths up to 2000 m.
 They generally do not live in freshwater, although there are a few known exceptions, such as the bull shark and the river sharks, which can be found in both seawater and freshwater, and the Ganges shark, which lives only in freshwater.
 Sharks have a covering of placoid scales (denticles) that protects the skin from damage and parasites in addition to improving their fluid dynamics.
 They have numerous sets of replaceable teeth.

-Several shark species are apex predators, which are organisms that are at the top of their food chain with select examples including the bull shark, tiger shark, great white shark, mako sharks, thresher sharks and hammerhead sharks.
-Some sharks are filter-feeding planktivores, such as the whale shark and basking shark, which are among the largest fish ever lived.
+Several shark species are apex predators, which are organisms that are at the top of their food chain with select examples including the bull shark, tiger shark, great white shark, mako sharks, thresher sharks, greenland sharks and hammerhead sharks.
+Some sharks are filter-feeding planktivores, such as the whale shark and basking shark, which are among the largest fish that ever lived.

 Sharks are caught by humans for shark meat or shark fins.
 Many shark populations are threatened by human activities.
 Since 1970, shark populations have been reduced by 71%, mostly from overfishing and mutilating practice such as shark finning.

 Etymology

 Until the 16th century, sharks were known to mariners as "sea dogs".
 This is still evidential in several species termed "dogfish", or the porbeagle.

 The etymology of the word shark is uncertain.
 The most likely etymology states that the original sense of the word was that of "predator, one who preys on others" from the Dutch schurk, meaning 'villain, scoundrel' (cf. card shark, loan shark, etc.), which was later applied to the fish due to its predatory behaviour.

-A now disproven theory is that it derives from the Yucatec Maya word xook (/myn/), meaning 'shark'.
+It has been argued to derive from the Yucatec Maya word xoc/xooc (/myn/), meaning 'shark'.

-Evidence for this etymology came from the Oxford English Dictionary, which notes that shark first came into use after Sir John Hawkins' sailors exhibited one in London in 1569 and posted "sharke" to refer to the large sharks of the Caribbean Sea.
-However, the Middle English Dictionary records an isolated occurrence of the word shark (referring to a sea fish) in a letter written by Thomas Beckington in 1442, which rules out a New World etymology.